exalearn/colmena/docs/how-to.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many Colmena applications launch tasks that use software written in languages besides Python.
-Colmena provides the :class:`colmena.models.ExecutableTask` class to guide efficient implemntation of these methods.
+Colmena provides the :class:`colmena.models.ExecutableTask` class to help integrate these tasks into a Colmena application.

 The definition of an `ExectuableTask` is split into three parts: